Posted: 2 years ago, last updated 3 weeks ago.

 You need be 18-years-old to subscribe to Nintendo Online, but can then create accounts for children of any age to play online with Nintendo Switch.

 You need be 18-years-old to subscribe to PlayStation Plus for online play, but can create sub-accounts for younger players of 7-years or older to play online with PlayStation 4 or PlayStation 5.

 It Takes Two

-You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One or Xbox Series X|S.
+You need to purchase a Xbox Live Gold subscription to play online with Xbox One or Xbox Series X|S.

 You can adjust most of the accessibility settings separately for each player.

 Our experts have hand-picked the following similar games.
 These are similar to It Takes Two in how they play or their theme.
 These are good alternative games to It Takes Two, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.

 Our experts have hand-picked the following board games that offer a similar experience or theme to It Takes Two., or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.